Kubernetes Course Labs

 kubectl get pods -o wide --show-labels

-The Pod name has no affect on networking, Pods can't find each other by name:
+The Pod name has no affect on networking, Pods can't find each other by name.
+Try running a DNS lookup inside the sleep Pod to find the whoami Pod:

 kubectl exec sleep -- nslookup whoami